nelonj/mark-fundamentals-proj--js-xmas-tree/README.md

 See if you can:

 - Firstly, get the tests passing using only traditional `function` expressions
-- Then, see if you can get the tests passing using concise one-line arrow functions where possible
+- Then, see if you can get the tests passing using concise one-line arrow functions where appropriate (remembering that readability is still very important)

 ## Exercise 6: Adding Jest assertions